4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 | objeto webServer    | [`HSTSMaxAge`](API/WebServerClass.md#hstsmaxage) | número en segundos |
 | `WEB SET OPTION`    | `Web HSTS max age`                               | número en segundos |

 Specifies the maximum length of time (in seconds) that HSTS is active for each new client connection.
-This information is stored on the client side for the specified duration.
+Esta información se almacena del lado del cliente durante el tiempo especificado.
 Default value is 63072000 (2 years)

 > **Warning:** Once HSTS is enabled, client connections will continue to use this mechanism for the specified duration.
 When you are testing your applications, it is recommended to set a short duration to be able to switch between secured and non-secured connection modes if necessary.